adrien-berchet/python-template/{{cookiecutter.project_name}}/README.md

 ## Examples

-TODO: Provide here some examples on how this software can be used.
+TODO: Provide here some examples on how this software can be used.{% if cookiecutter.repository_destination == 'github' %}

+## Funding & Acknowledgment

+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government’s ETH Board of the Swiss Federal Institutes of Technology.

+For license and authors, see `LICENSE.txt` and `AUTHORS.md` respectively.

+Copyright © {{ cookiecutter.year - 1 }}-{{ cookiecutter.year }} Blue Brain Project/EPFL{% endif %}